 If you want to add more membership plans, then you can repeat the process to add them.

-Once you have created membership plan(s).
-It is time to set up rules to restrict access to the content.
+Once you have created a membership plan, it is time to set up rules to restrict access to the content.

-This will bring you to the rules edit page where you can select different conditions and associate them to a membership plan.
+This will bring you to the rules edit page where you can select different conditions and choose which pages to restrict.

-That’s all, you have successfully restricted pages in WordPress by user role and membership.
+That’s all, you have successfully restricted pages in WordPress by user role and membership using MemberPress.

 It comes with built-in subscriptions allowing users to enroll into a course before they can see its contents.
 This enables you to restrict access to course pages and monetize your website.

-Next, you need to switch to the ‘PayPal Settings’ tab to enter your PayPal email address.
+Next, you need to switch to the ‘Payments’ tab and select you’re preferred payment gateway.

-The plugin allows you to create open (public) or closed courses, free, buy bow, and recurring price types.
+From here, simply scroll to the ‘Access Mode’ section.
+The plugin allows you to create open (public), free, buy now, recurring, and closed course types.

-For free courses, your users will still need to enroll into course by creating account.
+For free courses, your users will still need to enroll in the course by creating an account.

 You can now save or publish your course and preview it on your website.